CTV Interview: Fun Math Activities to Try at Home

 Apply math to the real world.
 If your teen wants to purchase an expensive item, how many weeks of allowance will they need to save?
 How many soccer games will they have to ref to earn the money?

 We have many more tips for practicing math outside of school!
 Watch our interview in its entirety on the CTV website

-Our math tutors at West Vancouver Sylvan Learning can help your child to catch up, keep up, or get ahead in math at school.
+Our tutors at Langley Sylvan Learning can help your child to catch up, keep up, or get ahead in math at school.
 Ask us how our personalized learning plans can boost your child’s confidence in math and help them get better grades.